 - Saint John's Seminary, Bachelor of Arts

 Saint John's Seminary, Master of Divinity

 Radboud University Nijmegen, Ph.D.

-Rafael Luévano (Ph.D.
-Nijmegan Catholic University, the Netherlands) is an associate professor of Religious Studies.
-He has authored Endless Transforming Love: An Interpretation of the Mystical Doctrine of Saint John of the Cross (Rome: Carmelite Studies, 1990) and Woman-Killing in Juárez: Theodicy at the Border (Orbis Books 2012) as well as many articles and book chapters both in English and Spanish.
-His present research explores the violence in Mexico and the importance of “Spiritual Memory” as instrument of change.
-Luévano teaches courses on mysticism, and religions and the arts.
+Rafael Luévano (Ph.D./S.T.D.)
+Nijmegan Catholic University, (now Radboud University, the Netherlands) is an associate professor of Religious Studies.
+He has authored Endless Transforming Love: An Interpretation of the Mystical Doctrine of Saint John of the Cross (Rome: Carmelite Studies, 1990) and Woman-Killing in Juárez: Theodicy at the Border (Orbis Books 2012).
+He is a co-editor with Victoria Carty and Tekle Woldemikael of Scholars and Southern California Immigrants in Dialogue: New Conversation in Public Sociology, Lanham, MD: Rowman & Littlefield, 2014.
+He has also penned many articles and book chapters in English and Spanish.
+Luévano is Fulbright-García Robles 2015-2016 fellow at the Iberoamericana, Mexico, D.F. conducting research on spiritual memory of the dead as instrument of change positive and effective responses to narco-violence in Mexico.
+He was the 2013 recipient of the T.A.
+Abbot Award for Faculty Excellence offered by the Disciples of Christ.
+Luévano teaches courses on mysticism and religions and the arts.

 - Gregorian Pontifical University, Rome, Italy, S.T.L (Licentiate in Sacred Theology)

 - Nijmegen Catholic University, Nijmegen, The Netherlands, Ph.D./S.T.D.
 (Doctor of Sacred Theology)